BetonQuest/VersionMapperReposilitePlugin/README.md

-# VersionMapperReposilitePlugin
+# PomMapperReposilitePlugin
-A plugin to map maven versions to pom versions and offer customized and optimized requests via rest api calls
+A plugin to map pom XPaths to pom versions and offer customized and optimized requests via rest api calls